krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 ### The generalization

-The first thing to note is that this version is framed as a theorem about an input-output system with observable arrivals and departures.
-But it is not a queueing system in the sense of Dr. Little's framing.
-There are no mentions of arrival and service _processes_ or their probability distributions, and no assumptions about the stationarity or ergodicity those processes.
+The first thing to note is that this version is framed as a theorem about an _input-output system_ with observable arrivals and departures - not a __queueing system__ There are no mentions of arrival and service _processes_ or their probability distributions, and no assumptions about the stationarity or ergodicity those processes.